lorigibbons/seagirt-wordpress/README.md

 * Learning SAAS then learning PHP
 * Deploying site without difficulty
 * Differentiating between 2 styles of adding widgets and then breaking my site when trying the second one
+* Git randomly making 2 instances of certain commits, then not allowing me to add to staging area.
+Found solution by copying index, deleting existing, then renaming copy.
+Solution [here]: (https://stackoverflow.com/questions/16064513/git-fatal-unable-to-write-new-index-file)